JieyuZ2/NEP/README.md

 python3 nep/main.py
 ```

 You can specify the parameters.
-The variables names are self-explained.
+The variable names are self-explaining.

 ### Key Parameters